Sunak to seek ‘sustained humanitarian pauses’ in Gaza after fighting resumes

 Rishi Sunak said he will issue renewed calls for “sustained humanitarian pauses” in Gaza after fighting resumed.

-The Prime Minister is due to discuss the conflict in meetings with regional leaders on the sidelines of the Cop28 climate talks in Dubai.
+The Prime Minister met Israeli President Isaac Herzog on the sidelines of the Cop28 climate talks in Dubai to discuss the conflict.

+He also held talks with the leaders of Egypt, Qatar and Jordan.

 Israel restarted combat operations in the Gaza Strip minutes after a temporary truce expired on Friday, blaming Hamas for breaking the ceasefire.